 You can't go wrong with smoked chicken thighs.
 The dark chicken meat tastes great, and is very forgiving if overcooked.
-This recipe can be cooked in a meat smoker or grill-smoked in your gas or charcoal grill.
+This recipe can be cooked in your meat smoker or grill-smoked in your gas or charcoal grill.

-Smoked Chicken Brine
+Smoked Chicken Brine Recipe

 Follow the brine making and chicken brining directions on the brining chicken page.